d3/d3-dsv/README.md

 # d3-dsv

 A parser and formatter for delimiter-separated values, most commonly [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) and tab-separated values (TSV).
 These tabular formats are popular with spreadsheet programs such as Microsoft Excel, and are often more space-efficient than JSON for large datasets.
+This implementation is based on [RFC 4180](http://tools.ietf.org/html/rfc4180).

 To use in the browser: